 What is Postpartum Depression?

-Postpartum depression, clinically known as peripartum depression (PPD), is relatively common among new parents.
-The condition itself is a form of clinical depression that affects as many as 15 percent of women after childbirth.
-Unlike The Baby Blues, postpartum depression doesn’t typically go away without treatment.
+Postpartum depression, clinically known as perinatal depression (PND), is a major depressive episode during pregnancy or within 4 weeks after childbirth up to a year.
+Studies now show it is relatively common among new parents, and mothers without a good support system in place.
+The condition itself is a form of clinical depression that affects as many as 15 percent of women after childbirth, and sometimes during pregnancy.
+Unlike The “Baby Blues,” perinatal depression doesn’t typically go away without treatment.

 Here are some common symptoms of postpartum depression.

-- A loss of interest in pleasurable activities or little interest in most things that you used to enjoy.
+- A loss of interest in pleasurable activities or little interest in things that you used to enjoy.

 - Extreme fatigue or a loss of energy.
 You may feel exhausted and have little energy to care for yourself or the baby.